Get 1/3 More Out of THIS YEAR’S Garden with this ONE Technique

 This is an article on gardening from my friend Kim Deel.
 She’s been gardening for more than 30 years and has a lot of wisdom to impart.
-Join us today as she teaches us about what she calls her “Bonus Garden.”
+I’m putting this article out in June, so you can start to consider what you want to plan in your “Bonus Garden” as Kim calls it before the heat of July.

 Mid-Summer Garden to Provide Food for Your Family Bonus Garden